 5. Shoot in RAW format

-When you are traveling for photography to a place, you don’t want to go there again to recapture a scene, just because of the reason that you were not able to capture it right last time.
+When you travel for photography, you don’t want to go there again to recapture a scene, just because you were unable to capture it right last time.
 Thus, you lose travel opportunities to a different location at that time.

 So, I recommend recording your images in RAW format.
 Shooting in RAW will ensure that you can make minor edits like white balance correction, recovering shadows or highlights, or basic sharpening and denoising your image without losing any details.

 Check out the advantages of shooting in RAW to know how capturing in RAW can really save your image and time.

 Now, you have shot the image in RAW format.
 You can’t upload it as such on social media or on your websites.
 So, what to do with it?
 Don’t worry.
 Learn basic post-processing.
 It will help you to fine-tune your image.

 You can make use of Lightroom or Photoshop for editing photos in RAW format.
 These are paid photo editing software.
 If you don’t want to invest more, you can make use of the free photo editing software that the camera manufacturer provides with the camera.